h-tex/eleventy-plugin-citations/README.md

 This is because it imports Nunjucks directly and does not have access to the 11ty environment.

 Happy to merge PRs on these, I just don’t have the time to do them myself.

+**The plugin only supports Eleventy v3 and up.**
+I _may_ be open in merging PRs to support Eleventy v2 if the changes are minimal, but I’m not interested in making extensive changes to the codebase to cater to the past.